USAG Bavaria recognizes DHR employee for stellar job performance, dedication

 |0

-This work, USAG Bavaria recognizes DHR employee for stellar job performance, dedication, by USAG Bavaria, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Bavaria recognizes DHR employee for stellar job performance, dedication, by Sidney Sullivan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: Editor’s Note: The 2021 Army Professional of the Year – Level II award was presented to Harold “Sonny” Zarecki, the plans and operations specialist with USAG Bavaria Garmisch S 3/5.
-Read about his accomplishments here: https://www.dvidshub.net/news/416620/usag-bavaria-recognizes-s-3-5-employee-excellent-service-garmisch-community